A splint is a piece of medical equipment used to keep an injured body part from moving and to protect it from any further damage.

 If the injured person complains that the splint is causing pain, try loosening the ties a little.
 Then, check that no ties were placed directly over an injury.
 If these measures do not help and the person is still feeling pain from the splint, you should remove it.

-According to the Mayo Clinic, the injured person may be suffering from shock if he or she is feeling faint or taking only short, rapid breaths.
+The injured person may be suffering from shock if they are feeling faint or taking only short, rapid breaths.
 In this case, try to lay the person down without affecting the injured body part.
-If possible, you should elevate his or her legs and position his or her head slightly below heart level.
-(Mayo)
+If possible, you should elevate their legs and position their head slightly below heart level.

 The hand is an especially difficult area to immobilize.
-The University of Maryland Medical Center has the following tips for splinting a hand:
+Here are some tips for making your own hand splint.

 First, treat any open wounds and control any bleeding.
 Then, place a wad of cloth in the palm of the injured person’s hand.
 A washcloth, a ball of socks, or a tennis ball can work well.
-Ask the person to close his or her fingers loosely around the object.
+Ask the person to close their fingers loosely around the object.

-While the person’s fingers are closed around the object, loosely place padding between his or her fingers.
+After the person’s fingers are closed around the object, loosely place padding between their fingers.
 Next, use a large piece of cloth or gauze to wrap the whole hand from the fingertips to the wrist.
 The cloth should go across the hand, from the thumb to the pinkie.

 Finally, secure the cloth with tape or ties.
 Make sure to leave the fingertips uncovered.
 This will allow you to check for signs of poor circulation.